 Unfolding or Progressive Case Studies in Practice:

 - Students are provided with an initial patient history and context and patient concern

 - As students return to work with the patient, elements of the patient context/concerns change unpredictably

-- The student must continually collect cues, evaluate their previous actions and solutions, and adapt to the new circumstances.
+- The student must continually collect cues, evaluate their previous actions and solutions, and adapt to new circumstances.

-5. i-Human Patients by Kaplan Virtual Simulation
+Clinical Judgment Exercise #5: i-Human Patients by Kaplan Virtual Simulation

-The use of i-Human Patients virtual simulation exposes students to patients, patient histories, and patient concerns in a low-stakes, continually monitored, structured and directed clinical atmosphere.
+The use of i-Human Patients virtual simulation exposes students to patients, patient histories, and patient concerns in a low-stakes, continually monitored, structured, and directed clinical atmosphere.

 NCSBN CJMM Level

 i-Human Patients’ virtual simulation targets require students to formulate hypotheses based on the information they have received from multiple sources (ie. EHR).
 Students must then prioritize and communicate their understanding and findings (in notes or conversation) and anticipate client needs and resources for enacting solutions.
 Students must also evaluate outcomes and refine their understanding, intuitions, and hypotheses as they incorporate new information and evaluate outcomes so they can revise their remediation strategies as needed.
 The report and feedback from the virtual simulation allows for measurement of the student’s activities which include recognition and analysis of cues, hypothesis generation, taking action, and evaluation of outcomes.